Yemeni govt, separatists close to deal on ending Aden stand-off - sources

 EXPLAINER-Saudi Arabia struggles to hold Yemen coalition together as allies face off

-(Reporting by Reuters Yemen team, Ghaida Ghantous in Dubai and Stephen Kalin in Riyadh; Writing by Ghaida Ghantous; Editing by Alex Richardson)
+(Reporting by Reuters Yemen team, Ghaida Ghantous in Dubai and Stephen Kalin in Riyadh; Writing by Ghaida Ghantous; Editing by Alex Richardson, William Maclean)

 ((ghaida.ghantous@thomsonreuters.com;))